Romani people: Arrival in Europe

-According to a 2012 genomic study, the Romani reached the Balkans as early as the 12th century.
-A document of 1068, describing an event in Constantinople, mentions "Atsingani", probably referring to Romani.
+A number of Armenian-origin words in the Romani language indicate that Romanies passed through Armenia prior to linguistic changes of the 9th century.
+They arrived in the Balkans—Europe proper—during the Byzantine period.
+A document of 1068 describing an event in Constantinople mentions "Atsingani", probably referring to Roma.
+According to a 2012 genomic study, they reached the Balkans in the 12th century.
+Meanwhile, there are records which support an earlier arrival, potentially as early as the 7th century.

-Later historical records of the Romani reaching south-eastern Europe are from the 14th century: in 1322, after leaving Ireland on a pilgrimage to Jerusalem, Irish Franciscan friar Symon Semeonis encountered a migrant group of Romani outside the town of Candia (modern Heraklion), in Crete, calling them "the descendants of Cain"; his account is the earliest surviving description by a Western chronicler of the Romani in Europe.
+Later historical records of the Roma in the Balkans are from the 14th century: in 1322, after leaving Ireland on a pilgrimage to Jerusalem, Irish Franciscan friar Symon Semeonis encountered a migrant group of Roma outside the town of Candia (modern Heraklion), in Crete, calling them "the descendants of Cain"; his account is the earliest surviving description by a western chronicler of the Roma in Europe.

 In 1350, Ludolph of Saxony mentioned a similar people with a unique language whom he called Mandapolos, a word possibly derived from the Greek word mantes (meaning prophet or fortune teller).

-In the 14th century, Romani are recorded in Venetian territories, including Methoni and Nafplio in the Peloponnese, and Corfu.
-Around 1360, a fiefdom called the Feudum Acinganorum was established in Corfu, which mainly used Romani serfs and to which the Romani on the island were subservient.
+In the 14th century, Roma are recorded in Venetian territories, including Methoni and Nafplio in the Peloponnese, and Corfu.
+Around 1360, a fiefdom called the Feudum Acinganorum was established in Corfu, which mainly used Romani serfs and to which the Roma on the island were subservient.

+With the decline of the Byzantine Empire, the Ottoman Empire began expanding into Europe during the second half of the 14th century.
+Fleeing Ottoman wars, Romani people began migrating to western Europe during the 15th and 16th centuries.
+They often travelled as pilgrims, in organised groups of between 40 and 200 people.
+By the 16th century, they were present throughout western and northern Europe.

 By the 1440s, they were recorded in Germany; and by the 16th century, Scotland and Sweden.
-Some Romani migrated from Persia through North Africa, reaching the Iberian Peninsula in the 15th century.
-The two currents met in France.
+Some Gitanos are thought to have migrated from Persia through north Africa, reaching the Iberian Peninsula in the 15th century.

-Around the year 1000, an event in northern India, about the time of Muslim invaders, likely triggered the Roma’s mass exodus.
-The precise event is still unknown, but the possible reasons include a conflict that resulted in their persecution, a natural disaster, or even recruitment into a mercenary military.
-The Roma people journeyed towards the Caucasus and China, as well as through the Middle East and Greece towards the Balkans; they covered all corners of today's Central and Western Europe by the end of the 16th century.
-Romanis typically traveled in patriarchal extended families, consisting of up to hundreds of people.